SERVING MESA, PHOENIX, GILBERT, TEMPE AND SCOTTSDALE, ARIZONA

 Whether your teeth are deeply stained or have simply become dull over the years, teeth whitening is a wonderful way to brighten your smile.
 It can minimize the visibility of imperfections and take years off your appearance.
 Cosmetic & neuromuscular dentist Dr. LeSueur and Dr. Dodaro offer you the option of fast, dramatic whitening in their office or a gentle, gradual process using a take-home kit.

 What is Teeth Whitening?

-Teeth whitening is one of the easiest, least invasive ways to improve your smile.
+Teeth whitening, also called tooth bleaching, is one of the easiest and least invasive ways to improve your smile.
 Imperfections such as crooked teeth or small gaps become less important, and your teeth look healthier when they are white and bright.
 Studies have shown that people with stained teeth appear to be in bad health or to have bad hygiene and look older than they really are.
 But people with white teeth are perceived as being more successful, attractive, and trustworthy, and whiter teeth can improve your chances of being hired for a job, receiving a raise, and even getting a date.

 - Trauma to your teeth

 - Metal fillings that show through the tooth structure